Menu

 180 x 180 cm

-The gallery has a diverse stand, with the highlight being a work by Anna Maria Maiolino, winner of the Golden Lion at the Venice Biennale 2024, Fernanda Gomez and Cildo Meireles.
+The gallery has a diverse booth, with the highlight being a work by Anna Maria Maiolino, winner of the Golden Lion at the Venice Biennale 2024, Fernanda Gomez and Cildo Meireles.

 Luisa Strina‘s Galerie booth view